-ERCOT staff shall assess the request based on the data and analysis submitted with the request as well as possible additional analysis by ERCOT.
-In the evaluation assessment, ERCOT shall balance the objectives listed in Protocols Section 18.2.1, "Guidelines for Development of Load Profiles."

-If the request is for conditional qualification, any supporting load research data accompanying the request shall be evaluated as to the degree of support provided for the request.
-Lack of load research data of sufficient quality or quantity to receive final approval of the profile segment request shall not be deemed as grounds for denial of the conditional qualification.
-Based on their review of the submitted data and analysis along with any additional ERCOT analysis, ERCOT staff shall make a recommendation to the PWG and the requestor regarding additional load research sampling needed to support the request.
-ERCOT staff shall also define specific and objective criteria to be met by the analysis of the load research data collected with the additional sampling to meet the requirements for final approval.

-Factors considered in assessing requests shall include, if applicable:

-The quality of the supporting data provided;
+- (1) ERCOT Staff shall assess the request based on the data and analysis submitted with the request as well as possible additional analysis by ERCOT.
+In the evaluation assessment, ERCOT shall balance the objectives listed in Protocol Section 18.2.1, Guidelines for Development of Load Profiles. - (2) If the request is for conditional qualification, any supporting Load research data accompanying the request shall be evaluated as to the degree of support provided for the request.
+Lack of Load research data of sufficient quality or quantity to receive final approval of the profile segment request shall not be deemed as grounds for denial of the conditional qualification.
+Based on their review of the submitted data and analysis along with any additional ERCOT analysis, ERCOT Staff shall make a recommendation to the PWG and the requestor regarding additional Load research sampling needed to support the request.
+ERCOT Staff shall also define specific and objective criteria to be met by the analysis of the Load research data collected with the additional sampling to meet the requirements for final approval. - (3) Factors considered in assessing requests shall include, if applicable: - (a) The quality of the supporting data provided;

-- The magnitude of differences indicated; - The size of the affected population; - The homogeneity of the population; - The reliability of the estimates of differences, size, and homogeneity; - The impact on the settlement cost allocations; - The affect on the rest of the market if the change is accepted; - The feasibility and reliability of the population identification method; - The potential for customer migration in and out of the proposed segment; - The feasibility and reliability of the quality assurance methodology for ESI ID identification.
+- (b) The magnitude of differences indicated; - (c) The size of the affected population; - (d) The homogeneity of the population; - (e) The reliability of the estimates of differences, size, and homogeneity; - (f) The impact on the settlement cost allocations; - (g) The affect on the rest of the market if the change is accepted; - (h) The feasibility and reliability of the population identification method; - (i) The potential for Customer migration in and out of the proposed segment; and - (j) The feasibility and reliability of the quality assurance methodology for ESI ID identification.